matthew-matvei/freeman/README.md

 ## Roadmap

-* Application suitable for development only
+* ~~Application suitable for development only~~
 * Core application ready for beta use
 * Out-of-the-box plugins ready for beta use
 * Core application ready for production use
 * Out-of-the-box plugins ready for production use

-The application is currently only suitable for development only.
+The core application is ready for beta use, supporting Linux and Windows OS's.
+Feel free to set up `electron-builder` for MacOS and make a PR.

 ## Getting started

-During development, to install application config files, first:

-    npm install
-    npm run installconfig

-If you want, you can add a user-specific `keys.json` like so

-    $ mkdir {userData}/FreeMAN
-    $ cp keys.json {userData}/FreeMAN

-`{userData}` above refers to Electron's `app.getPath("userData")` location.

 Ideally, after cloning, you can just:

     npm install  # if not yet done npm start

-One complex dependency is `node-pty`.
+If you want, you can add user-specific settings files, e.g. `freeman.keys.json` like so:

+    touch {userData}/freeman.keys.json

+`{userData}` above refers to Electron's `app.getPath("userData")` location, *(which depends on whether the application is running in a development or production environment)*.
+Example files can be found in the `./resources/` folder.

+### `node-pty` on Windows

+Before installing dependencies, ensure you:

+    npm install --global node-gyp
+    npm install --global --production windows-build-tools

+Which will allow you to build `node-pty` on Windows

 If you have any problems building it, see its [issues page](https://github.com/Tyriar/node-pty/issues).

+## Packaging

+If you would like to package / install the program, on Windows and Linux currently you can:

+    npm run package:linux  # if on Linux npm run package:windows  # if on Windows

+## Running

+During development, after compiling you can:

+    ./node_modules/.bin/electron app/main.js

+After packaging, you can run the system-dependent executable outputted by `electron-builder` in the `./dist/` folder.

+## Debugging

+Providing the `--verbose` command-lineargument will make the application log in more detail, helping trace execution when using the packaged app.
+Logs of warnings and errors can be found at `{appData}/log.log`.

 ## Can I contribute?